indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 **Q. How's the permanency of open ledger entry achieved?**

-We briefly touched upon the subject of **key** earlier.
-The key is also termed as **hash** and can be considered as the **fingerprint** of an entry which is unique to the entry.
+Each entry has a **hash** which can be considered as a **fingerprint** and is unique to the entry.
 Each hash depends not only on the data contained in the ledger entry but also on the hash of the previous entry.
 This makes all ledger entries **chronological** in order and **tamperproof**.
 Any change in a ledger entry will result in redoing